avinash6817/Query-Response-Generation-using-RAG/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- Special thanks to the developers of the transformers and faiss libraries.
+- Special thanks to the Research paper of the Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks - Patrick Lewis , Ethan Perez , arXiv:2005.11401v4  [cs.CL]  12 Apr 2021
+ Aleksandra Piktus , Fabio Petroni , Vladimir Karpukhin , Naman Goyal , Heinrich Küttler ,
+ Mike Lewis , Wen-tau Yih , Tim Rocktäschel , Sebastian Riedel , Douwe Kiela Facebook AI Research; University College London; New York University;
+ plewis@fb.com

 - Inspired by research from Facebook AI and other contributors to the field of natural language processing.

 ---